goztrk/configo/README.md

 Saves all existing configuration groups to their files.

 ### `configo.SetPath(path string) error`
 Sets the folder that holds configuration files.
+Default path is `./config/`

 ## Planned Features
 - [ ] Write tests